The Gardens of Samarès Manor

-Sir James travelled widely and recognised that the environmental conditions of manor grounds offered potential for growing plants from all over the world.
-The Japanese Garden, rock and water gardens, formal gardens, large ponds with islands and camellia plantations are the result of his passion.
+Sir James travelled widely and recognised that the environmental conditions of the Manor’s grounds offered potential for growing plants from all over the world.
+The Japanese Garden, rock and water gardens, formal gardens, large ponds with islands and camellia plantations are all the result of his passion.

-Drive East out of St Helier taking the inner road (A5)
+Drive East out of St. Helier taking the inner road (A5)